CGI-FR/PIMO/README.md

       add: "newvalue"
 ```

-This exemple will create the field `newField` containing the value `newvalue`.
+This example will create the field `newField` containing the value `newvalue`.
 This value can be a string, a number, a boolean...

 The field will be created in every input jsonline that doesn't already contains this field.